post_apocalypse_story/na-Telescope.html

 <p>

 Meanwhile, Jack has found a way upstairs.
-The stairs are partially
+The stairs have partially

-collapsed so he moves one of the filing cabinets in their place and
+collapsed so he drags one of the filing cabinets in their place and

 climbs to the next floor.<br />